Our Mission & Story

 NJ LEEP works to close the educational equity gap by partnering with first-generation and low-income students to build skills and offer experiences to achieve their college and career ambitions.

-NJ LEEP has three core programs
+NJ LEEP has four core programs

 100% of NJ LEEP students graduate high school; 99% of them enroll in college and 74% of NJ LEEP alumni have graduated from college within six years of high school graduation.